bearice/pping/README.md

 ## Why not ...

-There are a lot existing tools like fping or smoking ping, would do the samiure things, but none of them would fullfill my requirement, such like scale, logging, and better timestamping.
+There are a lot existing tools like fping or smokeping, would do the same things, but none of them would fullfill my requirement, like scaling, logging, or timestamping.

 ## Setup